-To complete the Physics in Practice Investigation, students carry out the following:
+To complete the Biology in Practice Investigation, students carry out the following:

-• scientific research on an issue related to the brief.
+- scientific research on an issue related to the brief.
 They gather, process and evaluate information from secondary sources.
-The knowledge gained from this phase of the investigation may help to inform their experimental work.

-• An experiment related to an issue within the brief.
+The knowledge gained from this phase of the investigation may help to inform their experimental work. - An experiment related to an issue within the brief.
 They generate a hypothesis, plan, and design their experiment.
 They carry out their experiment and gather primary data.
 Once they have gathered their primary data, they analyse the data and form conclusions.

 Students develop an evidence-based argument in response to the brief.
 Upon completion, students submit a report of their investigation in Year 2 in a format prescribed by the SEC.
 Schools have a high degree of autonomy in planning and organising the completion of the investigation.
-This document, Guidelines to support the Physics in Practice Investigation, gives guidance on a range of matters related to the organisation, implementation, and oversight of the investigation.
+This document, Guidelines to support the Biology in Practice Investigation, gives guidance on a range of matters related to the organisation, implementation, and oversight of the investigation.

 Figure 1.
-Overview of the process for completion of the Physics in Practice Investigation
+Overview of the process for completion of the Biology in Practice Investigation

-Investigation in Physics
+Investigation in Biology

-In the unifying strand students learn about investigating in physics as a process that uses established procedures and practices to gather evidence, generate models and test their ideas on how the physical world works.
+In the unifying strand students learn about investigating in biology as a process that uses established procedures and practices to gather evidence, generate models and test their ideas on how the biological world works.

 The specification promotes an investigative approach to the development of inquiry and practical skills.
-As part of ongoing teaching, learning and assessment of the learning outcomes for Leaving Certificate Physics, students have opportunities to develop inquiry and practical skills as they realise various learning outcomes across strands, as appropriate; using secondary sources, generating, using and verifying models, gathering primary data and analysing primary and secondary data.
-Students, therefore, should be developing sufficient knowledge, skills and understanding over the duration of the course to allow them to engage with a Physics in Practice Investigation.
+As part of ongoing teaching, learning and assessment of the learning outcomes for Leaving Certificate Biology, students have opportunities to develop inquiry and practical skills as they realise various learning outcomes across strands, as appropriate; using secondary sources, developing and using models, reasoning about biological phenomena, gathering primary data and analysing primary and secondary data.
+Students, therefore, should be developing sufficient knowledge, skills and understanding over the duration of the course to allow them to engage with a Biology in Practice Investigation.

-Through the Physics in Practice Investigation and guided by an Investigation Brief published annually by the SEC in term 2 of Year 1 of the course, students pursue their own interests in physics and make their own investigative decisions to demonstrate scientific investigative skills as outlined in the learning outcomes of the unifying strand.
-Completing this autonomous investigation is an opportunity for students to deepen their understanding of physical concepts within the specification and through the cross-cutting themes make connections between a concept and, it's application in real-life.
-The Physics in Practice Investigation will assess the students' ability to use, review and reflect on the skills and thinking used in carrying out investigations, as they apply their learning and skills to exploring an issue in an unfamiliar context.
+Through the Biology in Practice Investigation and guided by an Investigation Brief published annually by the SEC in term 2 of Year 1 of the course, students pursue their own interests in biology and make their own investigative decisions to demonstrate scientific investigative skills as outlined in the learning outcomes of the unifying strand.
+Completing this autonomous investigation is an opportunity for students to deepen their understanding of biological concepts within the specification and through the crosscutting themes to make connections between a concept and its application in real-life.
+The Biology in Practice Investigation will assess the students' ability to use, review and reflect on the skills and thinking used in carrying out investigations, as they apply their learning and skills to exploring an issue in an unfamiliar context.